modelica-tools/csv-compare/README.md

 ```
 compare.exe -mode FmuChecker -c "C:\Program Files\FMUChecker-1.0.2-win64\fmuCheck.win64.exe" -r "C:\temp\test003" "C:\test\FMus\2013-05-17_Test"
 ```
-The tool returns 0 if all results were valid and no errors occured during the validation, 1 if there were invalid results and 2 if there were exceptions or errors during the program run.
+The tool returns 0 if all results were valid and no errors occurred during the validation, 1 if there were invalid results and 2 if there were exceptions or errors during the program run.

 ## Modes